-- Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
-Strategic drill-site selection within mapped drainage basins (using products from the BEDMAP2 project) will also allow greater constraints on provenance studies that utilize onshore moraines and offshore glacial strata. - There exist virtually no heat flow data for Antarctica.
-Penetration into bedrock provides the first opportunity to accurately measure the geothermal heat flux, which informs us about geotectonic conditions as well as geothermal contributions to ice-sheet temperature. - Evidence of Cenozoic ice sheet history preserved in sedimentary rocks of subglacial bedrock basins and in sediment deposits within subglacial lakes will provide further dimensions to the records known only from the margins of the continent and will also help to verify paleotopographic reconstructions for ice sheet modeling.
-Likewise, access to subglacial bedrock can provide a unique opportunity to study Cenozoic landscape evolution and long-term ice-sheet stability using low-temperature thermochronology and cosmogenic-isotope techniques. - Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics. - Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers. - Significant wet environments exist below ice sheets and glaciers; sampling of subglacial sediments and ecosystems is needed to establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice.
-Continued support for developing methods and technologies for clean access to subglacial environments and tools for biological and geochemical sampling are needed to investigate these subglacial systems while doing so in a clean manner that maintains scientific integrity and environmental stewardship.
-The recent study of subglacial Lake Whillans is a step toward achieving this goal.

-4. Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps archive evidence of past climate and ice dynamics and also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences and experimental astrophysics, and other novel phenomena.
-Specifically,

-• Borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
-For example, temperature logs are used to infer past temperatures and also the geothermal flux; optical logs yield detailed records of dust and volcanic events and will be important in searches for million year old ice; and sonic logs provide continuous record of ice fabric and borehole deformation.
-Community winches to support borehole logging are important assets.

-- In-ice physics and astrophysics experiments (e.g. IceCube) make use of polar ice as a clean, highly stable, low-background and transparent (both optically and in the radio frequencies) detection medium for observation of sub-atomic particle interactions.
-New drilling techniques are under investigation, including cleaner drilling and removal of bubbles from the refrozen water. - Future planned projects (e.g. the Askaryan Radio Array and Generation-2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep (G-2IC) and forsee significant calibration studies of the surrounding ice volume.
-Better understanding of ice attenuation at radio and deep UV wavelengths are particularly desired. - Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes about 300 m below the surface.
-A similar seismic observation network is planned for the Greenland Ice Sheet. - Novel basal ice structures that have been remotely sensed but whose existence is not well understood should be investigated.
+- 3. Subglacial geology, sediments, and ecosystems: Bedrock, sediments, and ecosystems existing within and beneath ice sheets have been unexplored in the past due to the lack of rapid access drills.
+The Ice Drilling Design and Operations (IDDO) Agile Sub-Ice Geological Drill has recently proven success at Pirrit Hills.
+Development of the Rapid Access Ice Drill (RAID) will enable retrieval of rock cores under very deep ice.
+Direct sampling of the bedrock is needed to validate models of cratonic growth related to supercontinent assembly in the Mesoproterozoic between about 2.0 and 1.1 billion years ago and for constraining the Phanerozoic geological, tectonic and exhumation history of the Antarctic continent.
+Evidence of Cenozoic ice sheet history preserved in sedimentary rocks of subglacial bedrock basins and in sediment deposits within subglacial lakes will provide further dimensions to the records known only from the margins of the continent and will also help to verify paleo-topographic reconstructions for ice sheet modeling.
+Direct measurements at grounding zones of fast-flowing ice streams and outlet glaciers are badly needed, as are data from sub-ice-shelf ocean cavities in order to provide basic information needed to model ice fluxes near grounding lines and into ice shelves - a critical interface for predicting future ice sheet dynamics.
+Direct measurements of bed conditions including frozen/thawed bed, basal pore pressure, slip, and sediments are needed to develop and test realistic models of the controls on the fast flow of ice streams and outlet glaciers.
+Significant wet environments exist below ice sheets and glaciers; sampling of subglacial sediments and ecosystems is needed to establish the diversity, and physiology of microbes and their relationships to past climates and their current ecosystem function below the ice. - 4.
+Ice as a scientific observatory: Polar ice sheets and mid-latitude ice caps archive evidence of past climate and ice dynamics and also serve as a unique platform to conduct observations and experiments concerning seismic activity, planetary sciences and experimental astrophysics, and other novel phenomena.
+Specifically, borehole logging of both fast-access holes and boreholes originally drilled for ice cores are needed to fully exploit the histories of climate and ice dynamics preserved within the ice.
+In-ice physics and astrophysics experiments (e.g. IceCube) make use of polar ice as a clean, highly stable, low-background, and transparent (both optically and in the radio frequencies) detection medium for observation of sub-atomic particle interactions.
+New drilling techniques are under investigation, including cleaner drilling and removal of bubbles from the refrozen water.
+Future planned projects (e.g. the Askaryan Radio Array (ARA) and Generation-2 Ice Cube) require multiple boreholes drilled to at least 150 m deep (ARA) and 2,500 m deep (G-2IC) and significant calibration studies of the surrounding ice volume.
+Ice sheets are a quiet platform for seismic monitoring; the South Pole Remote Earth Science and Seismological Observatory has seismic equipment installed in boreholes about 300 m below the surface.
+A similar seismic observation network is planned for the Greenland Ice Sheet.